Johnx199x/MHP3rd-DataBase/README.md

 ### 🚧 In Development 🚧

-At this time, the application contains only data related to the monsters of MHP3rd.
+At this time, the application contains only data related to the monsters of MHP3rd and Village quest.
 I am working to expand the database and introduce more features over time.

 #### Current Features